-5) Two-Standpoints and Moral Anthropology
+Two Standpoints and Moral Anthropology

-The problems with which this paper began were problems specifically for two standpoint interpretations of Kant's transcendental idealism.
+The problems with which this paper began were problems specifically for two-standpoint interpretations of Kant's transcendental idealism.
 The problem outlined in the last section is more general.
-Even on a two-world account of Kant's idealism, one will have to deal with a tension between the grounding thesis and the importance of having an influence upon the volitional (especially moral) development of oneself and others.
-In fact, because of the centrality of the grounding thesis to the problem raised in the last chapter, this tension will arise for two-standpoint accounts only insofar as they successfully meet Watkins's challenge to articulate the grounding thesis in two-standpoint language.
+Even with a two-world account of Kant's idealism, one will have to deal with a tension between the grounding thesis and the importance of having an influence upon the volitional (especially moral) development of oneself and others.